towski/masonry-demo-app/README.md

 A bunch of utility functions is in javascripts/utils

-This has only been tested in Chrome 38
+This has only been tested in Chrome 38, but if I get more time I might check Firefox/IE.